TediusTimmy/FunnyMachine/ciw/README.md

    const number1 = 5
    const number2 := 7 << number1
    const number3 <- 1 + 8 * 5 + 1

+   const something := "string"
+   const other <- { 123 ; 456 ; 789 }
 ```
 Note that assignment can be achieved with either `=`, `:=`, or `<-`.
 It will compute the value of the expression before going further (division by zero will probably crash the compiler).
+String constants are byte strings, but will be padded to be word aligned, and always end with a zero word.
+Word constants are arrays.
+Both are arrays, and for both (due to a hack) it will not be a syntax error to assign to it, unlike a constant.
+But it will be constant, as it is stored in ROM.

 ## Globals
 Globals look like so: